act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 #### Failed Example 3

-`h2` element only contains a space.
+`h2` element only contains a space as only content, which gives an accessible name that is only whitespace.

 ```html
 <h2> </h2>